TomCoalfish/What-happens-if-you-integrate-a-sawtooth-/README.md

 # What happens if you difference it?
 * Instead of adding you subtract
 * You get the same exact wave but upside down

+# What happens when you multiply it?
+* It cancles itself out and disappers
+* nothing